WinterAxis/ESV-MD-Bible/The_Bible_esv/42_Luke/Luke_23.md

 The women who had come with him from Galilee followed and saw the tomb and how his body was laid.

 ###### 56
 Then they returned and prepared spices and ointments.
-On the Sabbath they rested according to the commandment. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+On the Sabbath they rested according to the commandment.

 ***